sming256/TSI/README.md

 |  TSI   | 19.38 | 41.13 | 50.87 | 71.83  | 63.25 |

 ## Acknowledgment and Citation
-We thank for the help of Tianwei Lin, Doingqi Wang.
+We thank for the help of Tianwei Lin, Dongqi Wang.

 If you find this work is useful in your research, please consider citing:
 ```